Generative-AI-Exercises/Weather-App/README.md

-# Todos_REST_API
+# Weather_REST_API
-This is a RESTFULL API for a Todo app.
+This is a RESTFULL API for a Weather information according to the zip code or City's name using REST TEMPLATE for retrieving information and Spring scheduler for requesting HTTP request frecuently.